 We obtain PRP from whole blood.
 Then, we spin the blood to separate the plasma from red and white cells.
 Plasma contains a high concentration of platelets that are rich in growth factors.
 Finally, the plasma is injected into joints.

 Overall, 23 studies show a positive effect of PRP on knee osteoarthritis.
-Furthermore, comparing PRP to other injections, such as hyaluronic acid, reveals a slightly better effect of PRP, although more than one injection of PRP is required.
+Furthermore, comparing PRP to other injections, such as hyaluronic acid, shows a slightly better effect of PRP, though more than one injection is required.

 Arthrosamid injeciton for knee arthritis